Taking The Fear Out Of Taxes

 Because she’s also a traveling educator for two major brands, Ashley keeps track of any expenses she doesn’t get reimbursed for while she’s on the road—meals that aren’t provided, cabs or Ubers, mileage or even plane fare.

-So, in light of the 2017 Tax Cuts and Job Act, here’s a list of some of the deductions beauty professionals can take each year:
+Here’s a list of some of the deductions beauty professionals can take each year:

 Remember, you can audit-proof your business by maintaining good records, and it’s never too late to start keeping documentation.
 “In that respect, SolaGenius has been invaluable,” says Ashley, who self-identifies as a compulsive record keeper.
 Not a bad trait to have if you don’t want to get a call from the IRS.